Memory

 maxSteps: 4,

-createMarkdownMemoryStore({ dir, vectors? }) writes one human-readable <id>.md file per record — YAML frontmatter (id, kind, scope, tags, [[wikilinks]], timestamps) plus the fact as the body.
+createMarkdownMemoryStore({ dir, vectors? }) writes one human-readable <id>.md file per record — YAML frontmatter (id, hash, kind, scope fields, importance, timestamps, plus every metadata key that serializes as a scalar or string array) and the fact as the body.
 It is git-versionable and editable by hand or in Obsidian.

 Embeddings never pollute the markdown: when a record carries one, it is stored in a hidden .deuz-vectors.json sidecar in the same directory. search does cosine ranking when a query embedding and stored vectors are available, and falls back to grep/full-text otherwise (vectors: false disables the sidecar for a pure grep store).
 The sidecar reloads across fresh store instances, so embeddings persist.